Chapter 13 Bankruptcy Experts

 This type of bankruptcy is a great option for residents who are in arrears with secured debt payments like mortgages.
 It is also a very effective way to stop home foreclosures, reinstate mortgages, and remove junior mortgages in Georgia.

 There are limits in terms of secured and unsecured debts, and it isn’t possible to cancel all your debts, which you can do with a Chapter 7.
 But an advantage is that a Chapter 13 bankruptcy attorney will enable you to discharge some of your debts and keep some of the assets that are currently attached to your current debts.

 If you are threatened with car repossession or property foreclosure, a Chapter 13 bankruptcy attorney like me can step in and stop the repossession or foreclosure, even if the property is not exempt.

 A Chapter 13 bankruptcy is quite a lengthy process that takes between three and five years to complete.
 During this time debtors must make regular repayments according to a formal repayment plan, which is why you do need to have a disposable income that enables you to make these repayments.

 Why You Should Hire a Chapter 13 Bankruptcy Attorney

 There are federal laws that govern bankruptcy in Georgia as well as bankruptcy exemptions introduced when the most recent bankruptcy laws came into effect in 2005.
 The exemptions relate to wages, real property in the form of a homestead exemption, insurance, pensions, alimony and child support, tools of the trade, and specific public benefits.

 A Chapter 13 bankruptcy attorney like me understands the relevance of the Georgia exemptions and how they affect different types of bankruptcy, including debt reorganization.
 In any case, only an experienced Georgia bankruptcy attorney will be able to help you determine which chapter of bankruptcy will be best for you, based on your own unique situation.

-An experienced bankruptcy attorney from my firm, the Law Office of SJK, will make recommendations based on your assets and liabilities.
+An experienced bankruptcy attorney at The SJK Law Firm will make recommendations based on your assets and liabilities.